Github repo

 Teaching

-In addition, I will be offering a new GPU-focused course (SC4064) starting in Spring 2026.
-This course will cover fundamental GPU architecture and programming concepts, along with emerging topics such as sparse tensor cores, container-based AI deployment, heterogeneous computing, and more.
+SC4050 Parallel Computing covers high-performance computing (HPC) topics, including OpenMP, MPI, and parallel file systems.
+SC4064 is a GPU-focused course that I introduced in 2026.
+It covers fundamental GPU architecture and programming concepts, along with emerging topics such as sparse tensor cores, container-based AI deployment, and heterogeneous computing.

 Hiring